mccarrond/mccarrond.github.io/resume.md

 *Fortune 500 Company*

 * Developed a lightweight voice application using Twilio and Sinatra
-* Implemented a basic IVR that handles DTMF input and transferring callers
+* Implemented a basic interactive voice response system that handles caller input
-* Integrated the SendGrid gem to send voicemails and call details to the client
+* Integrated the [SendGrid](https://sendgrid.com/) gem to send voicemails and call details to the client
 * Delivered the solution 2 months faster than predicted by the project manager
-* Saved the company upwards of $10,000
+* Reduced the budget of the project by $15,000

 *Roadrunner Paintball* - [www.roadrunnerpaintball.com](http://www.roadrunnerpaintball.com/)

 * Managed a designer, developer, and video producer to create an interactive website
 * Developed a dynamic game calendar with payment via the Paypal REST API
 * Assisted in the production and editing of the company's [promotional video](https://www.youtube.com/watch?v=01IXLyKnJk0)
-* Pair coded with a senior Ruby-on-Rails developer and learned advanced practices
+* Pair coded with a senior Ruby on Rails (RoR) developer and learned advanced practices
-* Deployed the application on Digital Ocean via Capistrano
+* Deployed the application on Digital Ocean via [Capistrano](http://capistranorb.com/)

 *The Homeless Film* - [www.thehomelessfilm.com](http://www.thehomelessfilm.com/)

 * Built a mobile-ready website for a Brooklyn filmmaker's upcoming movie
 * Implemented a custom responsive grid system with CSS media queries
-* Tested for cross-browser compatibilty with BrowserStack
+* Tested for cross-browser compatibility with BrowserStack
-* Used a Unicorn HTTP server to improve concurrency
 * Deployed the application on Heroku and used New Relic for monitoring

 **Web Developer / Assistant Project Manager**

 Project Management Application - Internal Use

-* Worked with the project managers to assess the company's information management strategy
+* Worked with the project management team to assess the company's information management
-* Developed a Ruby-on-Rails application using TDD and an agile development process
+* Developed a RoR application using TDD and an agile development process
 * Created a jQuery UI powered drag-and-drop workforce allocation board
-* Implemented Excel spreadsheet import and export functionality
+* Implemented an Excel spreadsheet import and export functionality

 Brochure Website - [www.keyconstructionservices.com](http://keyconstructionservices.com/)